Workers compensation home loan

 What is the approval criteria?

-As a general rule if you cannot prove that your income is ongoing then you cannot get a home loan.
-Your income can be either from your job or from workers compensation payments, however we must prove that you will still be able to make the repayments in the foreseeable future.
+Your income can be either from your job or from worker’s compensation payments but you must prove that you will still be able to make the repayments in the foreseeable future.

 What evidence do I need to provide?